emilybache/texttest-maven-plugin/README.md

 Use this plugin in your maven project to run your texttests.

-Note that as yet this plugin is not generally downloadable, you'll have to build and install it yourself.

 The self-tests should provide a good guide to usage, they are under src/it/texttest.

 Basic usage: